 Beacon is an intuitively designed, web-based intervention support system for K-12 schools.
-Their team approached me in 2018 to create a brand identity.
+The Beacon team approached me in 2018 to create a brand for their company.

 At time of engagement, Beacon’s brand consisted of only a working name: Beacon.
 The team thought the name had potential, but wanted to perform their due diligence and explore different options.
 In addition, they needed a logo, typography kit, color palette, and branding guidelines.

 I constructed the following process for developing Beacon’s branding: